somebloke1/chroma_mcp_server/docs/refactoring/local_rag_pipeline_plan_v4.md

 - [X] **Add section to developer guide on effective use of confidence scores and action-oriented tagging.**
 - [X] **Develop troubleshooting guide for common issues with the enhanced context capture system.**
 - [X] **Create `docs/usage/test_result_integration.md` explaining the test result tracking system and its integration with the RAG workflow.**
-- [X] **Update test.sh documentation to include information about the new JUnit XML output and result logging.**
+- [X] **Update Testing and Build Guide to include JUnit XML output and result logging for hatch-test environment scripts.**
 - [X] **Add section to developer guide on interpreting test metrics and correlating them with RAG effectiveness.**
 - [X] **Create `docs/usage/automated_test_workflow.md` documenting the automated test-driven learning workflow, setup, and usage.**
 - [X] **Update `.cursorrules` document with guidance for the `--auto-capture-workflow` flag.**